naitzabez/Voron-2.4-150mm/150mm build/readme.md

 The front skirt hosts a single 6020 fan.
 All panels sizes are the same as the voron 2.4 configurator suggets for 150mm^3 size.
 <br><br></h3>

-<br><i> Because the brackets for the electronics are mounted in the 2020 extrusions, you may "slide" the electronics into desired position. </i>
 <br>
 <br>